Claus1/unigui-go/README.md

 ### Chart ###
 Chart is a table with additional Table parameter "View" which explaines unigui how to draw a chart.
 The format is "{x index}-{y index1},{y index2}[,..]".
 "0-1,2,3" means that x axis values will be taken from 0 column, and y values from 1,2,3 columns of row data.
 "i-3,5" means that x axis values will be equal the row indexes in rows, and y values from 3,5 columns of rows data.
 If the user set View parameter then unigui displays a chart icon at the table header, pushing that switches table mode to the chart mode.
-If a table constructor set Type to "view" in addition to "View" parameter the table will be displayed as a chart on start.
+If a table constructor set Type to "linechart" in addition to "View" parameter the table will be displayed as a chart on start.
 In the chart mode pushing the icon button on the top right switches back to the table row mode.
 Chart example in examples/Test blocks/shared_block.go